-No one can tell you how to best support your loved one, more than your loved one themselves.
+No one can tell you how to best support your partner, more than your partner themselves.

-Keep an open communication and ask your loved one if you’re doing all these things right, and what would they wish you’d do.
+Keep open communication and ask your partner if you’re doing all these things right, and what would they wish you’d do.

-What If Your Loved One Denies That They Have A Problem?
+What If Your Partner Denies That They Have A Problem?

 While you may not be able to make your loved one see how their food behaviors are problematic, you should let them know how their behavior is affecting you and affecting the relationship.

 Use I-statements when expressing your concerns and allow for the possibility that you could be mistaken.